New South Wales Government Steam Tram No. 47

 Sadly, the failure of an inaccessible component in 1989 put an end to its steaming operations at Crich, since when it has largely been confined to a more sedentary existence as a static display exhibit.
 It did enjoy another brief spell in the spotlight in August 2009, however, when it was invited to Manchester Museum of Science and Industry to help celebrate the centenary of the first Beyer Garratt articulated locomotive.
 This also provided an opportunity for a nostalgic return visit to the factory in which it had been built and spent most of its working life.
 Another bonus was that the damaged suspension unit – thought to have been inaccessible – was in fact repaired prior to the visit.

-Another ‘away-day’ looms for the steam tram, which has been invited to take part in a celebratory get-together for Beyer, Peacock & Co. locomotives that is to be held in May 2022.
-The event is being hosted by the Welshpool and Llanfair Light Railway to mark the 120th birthdays of their pair of Beyer locomotives – Earl and Countess – which will also be joined by two other visiting Beyer locomotives from different heritage railways.
+Another ‘away-day’ for the steam tram involved a visit to a celebratory get-together for Beyer, Peacock & Co. locomotives that took place in May 2022.
+The event was hosted by the Welshpool and Llanfair Light Railway to mark the 120th birthdays of their pair of Beyer locomotives – Earl and Countess – which were also joined by two other visiting Beyer locomotives from different heritage railways.
+The steam tram’s absence from the museum proved somewhat longer than planned – nearly six months in total – due to the museum’s temporary closure earlier in the season and a failure of the low-loading trailer during its return journey.
+However, it was safely returned on 16th November.

 Although “John Bull” is not a typical British steam tram engine, the Tramway Museum Society does have within its possession the remains of a second such engine – Manchester Bury Rochdale and Oldham steam tram no. 84 – which is much more representative of the 500 or so steam tram locomotives that operated in Britain in the 1890s.
 Unfortunately, prior to its acquisition the engine had been dismantled as part of a restoration project that was never completed and so currently consists of a collection of parts.
 Completing the restoration would be a long and expensive project but there is at least the potential to bring back to life a working British steam tram provided the necessary resources can be found to complete such an ambitious undertaking.